Powerful DIY Disinfectant Spray | 3 Ingredients

 • Distilled or filtered water

-Other essential oils that work great are: Clove, Lemon, Geranium, Rosemary and Wild Orange.
+Other great essential oils are Clove, Lemon, Geranium, Rosemary, and Wild Orange.
 (I like to add 30 drops of Melaleuca and 10 drops of another oil).

-Mrs. Myers dish soaps are really nice to use in this cleaner because they smell so yummy!
+Mrs. Myers dish soaps are nice in this cleaner because they smell so yummy!
 Experiment and find what smells you like.
-Definitely makes cleaning the bathroom a lot more enjoyable!!!
+It makes cleaning the bathroom a lot more enjoyable!!!

 • Fill the bottle 3/4 full of water